Executive Management Team

 Nancy Taylor joined Granite Wellness Centers in 2012 as a therapist for the Outpatient, Mothers-in Recovery, and Adolescent programs.
 She has 20 years of experience in the mental health field with a focus on working with teens and their families.
 Nancy managed the integrated mental health program for our Placer County sites, using a holistic approach to support clients in their journey to wellness.
 She led the initial phase of the Action Team project, a wraparound program to reduce recidivism for clients with a criminal history.
 Currently, Nancy manages the Adolescent program which includes co-occurring SUD/MH treatment, family services, school-based early intervention and prevention education, the Youth Opioid Resiliency California program and the Parent Project.

 Kevin Vasquez joined the staff at Granite Wellness Centers in June 2019 as the Director of Development.
-Managing the private revenue-generating resources for the organization, he has been connected to the non-profit world professionally and personally for almost 30 years.
+He now serves as the CEO of the Granite Wellness Centers Foundation managing the private revenue-generating resources for the organization.
+Kevin has been connected to the non-profit world professionally and personally for almost 30 years.
 Believing in the mission and vision of service-related organizations has driven Kevin’s career.
 Prior to joining the Granite Wellness Team, he spent most of his development career focused on higher education and environmental education.
 He is excited to apply his experience to the health care industry and serving those communities he now calls home.
 Holding a BA in communications from the University of Colorado at Boulder, Kevin proudly represents the state of Colorado as a 5th generation native.
 Living in the foothills of the Sierra Nevada Mountains with his wife, two kids, three dogs, and two cats, he loves the outdoors and spends his free time skiing, backpacking, camping, fishing, mountain biking and trail running.
 Part of his commitment to personal well-being, Kevin has been a lifelong runner personally and professionally.
 He spent 7 years coaching high school cross country and track and field.
 Connecting with kids as a mentor has always been a priority for him as he coaches the competitive spirit of sport as well as life lessons and healthy choices.